15 Self-Regulation Techniques For Adults and Children, Psychologist Approved

 Affirmations like ‘I am getting better every day’ or ‘I can do this’ pushes you to perform at your best, even when you don’t want to do it.

-4. Visualisation Technique:
+4. Visualization Technique:

 5. Body Awareness & Sensations: